mediapeers/ansible-role-thumbor/README.md

 This is the list of role variables with their default values:

 * `thumbor_signing_key: ABC123` - Overwrite this to make your thumbor secure!
 Key that's used to sign requests to Thumbor
+* `thumbor_specific_version: 5.2.1` - optional parameter to restrict Thumbor version number more than tc_aws does
 * `thumbor_aws_plugin_version: 2.0.10` - Version of the [tc_aws plugin](https://github.com/thumbor-community/aws) for thumbor
 * `thumbor_user: ubuntu` - User that runs thumbor (through supervisord)
 * `thumbor_config_dir: /etc/thumbor` - Dir that holds the thumbor config files